mazen-daghari/mazen-daghari/README.md

 # 💫 About Me:
-Mazen Daghari is an Electronic and Communication Systems Engineer specializing in embedded systems, with hands-on expertise in robotics, autonomous navigation, and AI-driven perception systems.
-He is the creator of the Nomade Rover, a tactical defense and surveillance platform featuring advanced modules such as the Samurai Module equipped with an AI-controlled machine gun, sensor fusion, and Ackermann steering integration.<br><br>Mazen has extensive experience using ROS 2 (Robot Operating System), Gazebo Classic, RViz, and NVIDIA Jetson for robotics simulation and real-time control.
-His work spans the full development cycle, from simulation (using tools like Isaac Sim and RViz) to real-world implementation, including CAN-bus-based motor control, LiDAR and camera-based perception, and behavior tree architecture for autonomous following and obstacle avoidance.<br><br>His academic journey is anchored at the National School of Electronics and Telecommunications of Sfax (ENET'Com), where he focuses on practical and theoretical applications of embedded systems in robotic platforms.<br><br>Mazen maintains an active presence in the tech community via his GitHub and LinkedIn, where he shares updates on his projects and collaborations.
-He is known for his ability to bridge the gap between simulation and field deployment in robotics applications.
+I’m Mazen Daghari, an Electronic and Communication Systems Engineer specializing in embedded systems and robotics.
+My passion lies in developing intelligent robotic platforms that integrate real-time control, autonomous navigation, and sensor-based decision-making.

+One of my main projects is the Nomade Rover, a tactical defense and surveillance robot.
+It features modules like the Samurai Module, which includes an AI-controlled machine gun, advanced sensors (LiDAR, depth and infrared cameras), and a mobility system driven by Ackermann steering controlled over the CAN bus using ESP32.

+I’ve worked extensively with ROS 2, Gazebo Classic, RViz, and NVIDIA Jetson platforms to simulate, test, and deploy robotics applications.
+I also use tools like Isaac Sim for advanced simulation and behavior trees to implement complex autonomous tasks, such as person-following using camera and LiDAR data.

+Academically, I’m studying at the National School of Electronics and Telecommunications of Sfax (ENET'Com), where I focus on practical and research-based applications of embedded systems in autonomous robotics.

+I'm committed to bridging the gap between simulation and real-world performance in robotics, and I share my work and collaborate with others through GitHub and LinkedIn.

 ## 🌐 Socials: